Everything you need to know about Chris Froome's salbutamol case - Cycling Weekly

-On Wednesday, December 13, both the Union Cycliste Internationale (UCI) and Team Sky issued statements confirming that British rider Chris Froome had returned an adverse analytical finding (AAF) for salbutamol at the 2017 Vuelta a España.
+News of the case was leaked to The Guardian and Le Monde in December, with the two newspapers reporting that Froome had delivered an adverse analytical finding for salbutamol after stage 18 of the Vuelta, which he went on to win overall

-Froome won the Vuelta riding for Team Sky, but now faces the possibility of having his victory removed should he face a sanction from the UCI for having too much salbutamol in his system.
+Months of speculation followed, with Froome winning the Giro d’Italia in the meantime, before the UCI cleared Froome of any wrongdoing and decided that his test did not constitute an adverse analytical finding.

-Here, we answer the main questions arising from the case so far.
+Here, we answer the main questions arising from the case that you need to know.

 What is salbutamol, and why was it in Froome’s system?